 Today’s ride is 45-miles long.
 Cycle to the Khmer village near Tra Vinh town to visit the stunning Hang Pagoda.
 This translates directly to “cave pagoda.”
 Gaze over Ba Om Lake before you continue to the Vinh Long Province.
 Continue along to the town of Can Tho and stay at the Azerai.

 It’s another 38-mile biking day.
-Travel towards Saigon and stop to visit the famous, historic house of Marguerite Duras.
+Visit the Cai Rang floating market in the morning, then travel towards Saigon and stop to visit the famous, historic house of Marguerite Duras.
 The house was used in the film based on the real life woman - Marguerite Duras.
 The film tells the story of an early 20th century French girl who falls in love with a local Vietnamese-Chinese man.
 After a dose of unrequited romance, travel to the ancient Cung Buddhist temple.
 Next, stop and smell the fragrant lotuses as you visit the colorful Sa Dec flower village.
 Finish the journey to Saigon by car (around 4 hours).

 You’re Dalat bound as you take a 5-hour car ride to the Bao Loc Highland.
-Start the day off right by cycling to the rushing Dambri Waterfall.
+Start the day off right by cycling to the rushing Datanla Waterfall.
 Continue onto Din Linh - a green, sparsely-populated area in Lien Khuong.
-After a full day of riding, transfer to Dalat, where you will overnight at the Dalat Palace Hotel - an extravagant upscale hotel where you are sure to feel like royalty.
-The hotel was a favorite among French colonials for decades.
+After a full day of riding, transfer to Dalat, where you will overnight at the Ana Mandara Villas Dalat.

 Take the charming city on by bike!
 The city is also known as the “City of Flowers.”
 Pay a visit to the famous “Crazy House,” a hotel with extremely interesting architecture unlike any other in the world.
 Next visit the gorgeous, grandiose, once summer place of Bao Dai - the last king of Vietnam.
 Bike to the ancient Trai Mat Village to visit the exquisite Linh Phuoc Temple.
 Return to your hotel for some well-earned shut-eye.

-Breathe in the fresh countryside air as you bike 38-miles through Bi Dop National Park.
-Climb back into the car for a short transfer to Suoi Tien, onto the Suoi Dau Area and finishing the day in the beautiful beach town of Nha Trang.
-Stretch your legs out on the white sand before calling it a night at the stunning Amanoi or Six Senses hotel.
+Drive to Da Nhien, then from here begin to bike to Khanh Vinh pass.
+Transfer to Suoi Tien, onto the Suoi Dau Area and finishing the day in the beautiful beach town of Nha Trang.
+Stretch your legs out on the white sand before calling it a night at the stunning Amanoi or Six Senses hotels.